joysoi/PersonRESTful/README.md

 RESTful Web service using Spring Boot 2.0.

 Used:
-• MVC architecture design for separation of reposnability.
+• MVC architecture design for separation of reposnability
-• Dependency Injection.
+• Dependency Injection
-• Postgress DB with Docker.
+• Postgress DB with Docker